2023 Best Value Public Policy Schools in Illinois

 Best Illinois Schools for Affordable Quality in Public Policy

-Our analysis found University of Illinois at Chicago to be the best value school for public policy students who want to pursue a degree in Illinois.
-Located in the city of Chicago, UIC is a public college with a very large student population.
+Our 2023 rankings named University of Illinois at Chicago the best value school in Illinois for public policy students.
+Located in the large city of Chicago, UIC is a public college with a fairly large student population.

 In-state tuition fees for undergraduate students at UIC are $15,603 per year.